telepresenceio/telepresence/docs/index.md

 * TCP connections, environment variables, DNS records for `Service` instances created *after* Telepresence is started.
 * SRV DNS records matching `Services`, e.g. `_http._tcp.redis-master.default`.
 * UDP messages in any direction.
-* For proxied addresses, only one destination per specific port number is currently supported.
-  E.g. you can't proxy `remote1.example.com:5432` and `remote2.example.com:5432` at the same time.
 * Access to volumes, including those for `Secret` and `ConfigMap` Kubernetes objects.
 * `/var/run/secrets/kubernetes.io` credentials (used to the [access the Kubernetes( API](https://kubernetes.io/docs/user-guide/accessing-the-cluster/#accessing-the-api-from-a-pod)).